kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/mids_w205_backing_up_work_end_semester.md

-### MIDS w205 - Saving your work at the end of the semester
+### MIDS w205 - Backing up your work at the end of the semester

 #### GitHub classroom repos